atlassian-labs/compiled/.changeset/tricky-poems-greet.md

 createStrictAPI<Schema>();
 ```

 If you missed a value / didn't type every possible pseudo it would fallback to the CSSProperties value from csstype.
 This was mostly unexpected.
-So for example right now `&:hover` has been typed, but no other pseudo.
-So it nothing else would benefit from the schema types.
+So for example right now `&:hover` has been typed, but no other pseudo... meaning no other pseudos would benefit from the schema types!

-With this refactor it now always falls back to the top level types if not defined, meaning you only need to type the values you want to explicitly support.
+With this refactor all CSS properties use the top types unless a more specific one is defined, meaning you only need to type the values you want to explicitly support.
 In the previous example we're now able to remove the `background` property as it's the same as the top one.
-All pseudos are now typed as well.

 ```diff
 interface Schema {